-So, we’ve pulled together some zero waste gift ideas to give to loved ones without giving to landfills.
+So, we’ve pulled together some zero waste gift ideas to give to low waste loved ones without giving to landfills.

-If you’ve visited Sustainable Jungle before, you’ll know we’re on a sustainable living journey.
+If you’ve visited Sustainable Jungle before, you’ll know we’re all about sustainable living.

-A big part of that is waste management!
-We’ve set ourselves up with a zero waste plan which we share here and the holidays (birthdays, etc.) are no exception.
+We’ve set ourselves up with a zero waste plan and the holidays (birthdays, Christmas etc.) are very much part of it.

 This may be a useful time to give a short intro to the goal of zero waste living.
 Which is to live in a way that sends no trash to landfills or incinerators.
 Instead minimizing toxic impact by using biodegradable, compostable, or reusable products (or reusable gifts in this case)!